St George Hanover Square

-St George Hanover Square was a civil parish in the metropolitan area of Westminster, Greater London, England.
+St George Hanover Square was a civil parish in the metropolitan area of London, England.
 The creation of the parish accompanied the building of the Church of St George's, Hanover Square, constructed by the Commission for Building Fifty New Churches to meet the demands of the growing population.
 The parish was formed in 1724 from part of the ancient parish of St Martin in the Fields in the Liberty of Westminster and county of Middlesex.
 It included some of the most fashionable areas of the West End, including Belgravia and Mayfair.
 Civil parish administration, known as a select vestry, was dominated by members of the British nobility until the parish adopted the Vestries Act 1831.
 The vestry was reformed again in 1855 by the Metropolis Management Act.
 In 1889 the parish became part of the County of London and the vestry was abolished in 1900, replaced by Westminster City Council.
-The parish continued to have nominal existence until 1922.
+The civil parish continued to have a nominal existence until 1922, but it continued to exist as a registration district until 1933.
+At the 1921 census (the last before the abolition of the parish), St George Hanover Square had a population of 67,280.

 As created, it was a parish for both church and civil purposes, but the boundaries of the ecclesiastical parish were adjusted in 1830, 1835 and 1865.